 The Sunnydale community was ready for a game-changer.
-This winter, the Golden State Warriors’ brought their teamwork and residents offered their neighborhood knowledge and expertise.
+This past December, the Golden State Warriors’ brought their team spirit to San Francisco’s Sunnydale neighborhood.
 Seventy-four of the NBA team’s office employees partnered with Mercy Housing, Boys and Girls Club of SF, and Urban Sprouts for our big Season of Giving event.

 For years, many Sunnydale residents struggled to gain access to essential community opportunities and resources, the same resources that you and I need to be the best version of ourselves — education, transportation, and much more.
 Right now, the neighborhood is undergoing a big revitalization overhaul and with the first of many phases of construction completed, volunteers and residents wanted to ensure that the look and feel of these updates are meeting the neighborhood’s needs.